smdg-org/code-lists/CODE-OF-CONDUCT.md

 ## Attribution

-This Code of Conduct is taken from [DotNet Foundation](https://dotnetfoundation.org/about/policies/code-of-conduct), which itself was adapted from the [Contributor Covenant, version 2.0](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).
+This Code of Conduct is taken from [.NET Foundation](https://dotnetfoundation.org/about/policies/code-of-conduct), which itself was adapted from the [Contributor Covenant, version 2.0](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).